ClaireBenard/xai-r-tutorial/2023-02-03-cb-xai-r-tutorial.md

 ![](2023-02-03-cb-xai-r-tutorial_files/figure-gfm/unnamed-chunk-25-1.png)<!-- -->

-While they have very similar performance, the random forest and the logistic regression don’t follow the same path: ‘poor’, ‘love’ and ‘stupid’ make it to the top 20 most important words for the random forest but don’t make the top 20 for the regression.
-Conversely, ‘hilarious’ and ‘perfect’ matter to the regression but less to the forest.
+While they have very similar performance, the random forest and the logistic regression don’t follow the same path: some words make it to both lists of top 20 features but the two lists don’t overlap.

 ## Accumulated Local Effect (ALE)